-The Quinn's Junction Joint Planning Principles are separated into two categories: Development Densities and Land Use and Development Patterns.
-The Principles are noted in detail after the following page.
-A series of maps representing the Quinn's Area follow the Principles.
+The Quinn's Junction

+Joint Planning Principles

+are separated into two

+categories: Development

+Densities and Land Use and

+Development Patterns.
+The

+principles are on page .
+A

+map representing the diffent

+areas discusses in principles

+is shown on page .

 The area has evolved since the creation of the 2004 Quinn's Joint Planning Commission Principles.
-Development over the past decade within Park City includes many institutional uses including IHC Hospital, PC Ice Arena and Sports Center, the People's Health Clinic, Summit County Health Center, and the United States Ski Association Training Center.
+Development over the past decade within Park City includes many institutional uses including IHC Hospital,

+PC Ice Arena and Sports Center, the People's Health Clinic, Summit County Health Center, and the United States Ski Association Training Center.
 The City reviewed two master planned development projects on the south side of SR 248 during this time frame as well.
-The approved Park City Heights residential Master Planned Development includes 239 new residential units and the Ouinn's Junction Partnership Annexation consists of 1 movie studio complex, a hotel with up to 100 rooms, and a retail area.
+The approved Park City Heights residential Master Planned Development includes 239 new residential units and the Quinn's Junction Partnership Annexation consists of 1 movie studio complex, a hotel with up to 100 rooms, and a retail area.
 Concurrently, approximately 1365 acres within Round Valley were purchased as open space, preserving the view corridors on the west side of Highway 40 between Silver Summit and Quinn's Junction in perpetuity.